-If you are in the market to build a custom home, it’s likely that you’ve owned a home before and will therefore be somewhat familiar with the home-loan process.
+If you are in the market to build a custom home (whether it’s in Colorado Springs or Castle Rock), it’s likely that you’ve owned a home before and will therefore be somewhat familiar with the home loan process.
 However, there are a few notable differences between purchasing an existing home and financing the construction of a custom home.
 This post will address the three main financing components to consider:

 - After construction (permanent)

 Most custom home builders do not typically own the land that the home will be built on— meaning that you’ll need to be able to purchase the land prior to getting a construction loan.
 The good news is that securing a land loan can be surprisingly simple.
 Once your application is approved, the inspection and appraisal are pretty straightforward and quick, and it is common to get a land loan in place in as little as 30 days.
 You’ll close your loan at a title company—just as if you were purchasing a home.

 Most, but not all banks, have a “land loan” program.
 In our area, the majority of local/regional banks or credit unions structure their loans as follows:

 - 75%–80% loan-to-value (LTV) ratio (20%–25% down payment)

 - 1-year term (short-term since the intent is to build a home on the land, but the term can be extended)

 - Interest rates that are usually 1%–2% higher than prime